isomerpages/imda-tradetrust/index.md

           linktext: Learn more
           url: ""
         - title: Financial Service Provider
-          description: De-risk the financing of trade, so that I can reduce fraud & arbitration
+          description: De-risk the financing of trade, so that you can reduce fraud & arbitration
           linktext: Learn more
           url: ""